mayeco/patagonia/vercel.md

 **TERMINATION CONDITIONS**:

-- If no TypeScript files found: Ask the developer for files and STOP
+- If no TypeScript files are found: Ask the developer for the files and STOP.
-- If errors are complex: Ask the developer for clarification and STOP
+- If errors are complex: Ask the developer for clarification and STOP.
-- Always require developer confirmation before applying fixes
+- Always require the developer's confirmation before applying fixes.

 ## STEPS

 0. **LANGUAGE DETECTION**:
-   - Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English).
    - Additionally, infer from the language used in recent previous messages; if unclear, default to Spanish.
-   - If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses.
    - Always provide responses in Spanish by default, unless the developer clearly specifies English.

 1. **OPERATION IDENTIFICATION**: Identify the type of Vercel operation requested:
-   - Project deployment and management
+   - Project deployment and management.
-   - Domain and DNS configuration
+   - Domain and DNS configuration.
-   - Environment variables management
+   - Environment variables management.
-   - Team and developer account management
+   - Team and developer account management.
-   - Build and deployment settings
+   - Build and deployment settings.
-   - Analytics and monitoring
+   - Analytics and monitoring.
-   - Function and API management
+   - Function and API management.

 2. **ENVIRONMENT VALIDATION**:
-   - Execute: `vercel --version`
+   - Execute: `vercel --version`.
-   - If command fails: STOP - "Vercel CLI not installed - ensure vercel is available"
+   - If the command fails: STOP - "Vercel CLI not installed - ensure vercel is available".
-   - Execute: `vercel whoami`
+   - Execute: `vercel whoami`.
-   - If command fails: STOP - "Not logged in to Vercel - run 'vercel login' first"
+   - If the command fails: STOP - "Not logged in to Vercel - run 'vercel login' first".
-   - Check current project if applicable
+   - Check current project if applicable.

 3. **COMMAND CONSTRUCTION**:
-   - Map operation to specific vercel command
+   - Map operation to specific vercel command.
-   - Add required flags and options
+   - Add required flags and options.
-   - Include project name, team, region as needed
+   - Include project name, team, region as needed.
-   - Validate command syntax mentally
+   - Validate command syntax mentally.

 4. **SAFETY CHECK**:
-   - Scan command for destructive keywords: remove, delete, destroy
+   - Scan command for destructive keywords: remove, delete, destroy.
-   - If found: Ask developer for explicit confirmation
+   - If found: Ask the developer for explicit confirmation.
-   - If developer denies: STOP with safety message
+   - If the developer denies: STOP with a safety message.
-   - If developer confirms: Proceed to execution
+   - If the developer confirms: Proceed to execution.

 5. **COMMAND EXECUTION**:
-   - Execute prepared vercel command
+   - Execute the prepared vercel command.
-   - Set reasonable timeout (60-120 seconds for deployments)
+   - Set reasonable timeout (60-120 seconds for deployments).
-   - Capture stdout, stderr, and exit code
+   - Capture stdout, stderr, and exit code.
-   - If command fails: Parse error output and STOP with specific error message
+   - If command fails: Parse error output and STOP with specific error message.
-   - Do NOT attempt alternative commands or installations
+   - Do NOT attempt alternative commands or installations.

 6. **RESULT PROCESSING**: Process command results:
-   - Display command output to developer
+   - Display command output to developer.
-   - Interpret success/failure status
+   - Interpret success/failure status.
-   - Provide next steps or follow-up actions
+   - Provide next steps or follow-up actions.
-   - Handle any required developer confirmations
+   - Handle any required developer confirmations.

 ## 🚨🚨🚨 CRITICAL WARNING: DESTRUCTIVE OPERATIONS 🚨🚨🚨

 ## ⚠️⚠️⚠️ NEVER EXECUTE DESTRUCTIVE COMMANDS ⚠️⚠️⚠️

-**IMPORTANT SAFETY PROTOCOLS:**
+**IMPORTANT SAFETY PROTOCOLS**:

 ### ❌ DESTRUCTIVE COMMANDS - PRINT ONLY, NEVER EXECUTE

-- **DELETE Operations**: `vercel remove <deployment-url>`, `vercel domains rm <domain>`
+- **DELETE Operations**: `vercel remove <deployment-url>`, `vercel domains rm <domain>`.
-- **REMOVE/DESTROY**: `vercel env rm <variable-name>`, `vercel teams rm <member>`
+- **REMOVE/DESTROY**: `vercel env rm <variable-name>`, `vercel teams rm <member>`.
-- **DROP/TERMINATE**: `vercel rollback <deployment-url>` (can break current deployment)
+- **DROP/TERMINATE**: `vercel rollback <deployment-url>` (can break current deployment).
-- **Any command with**: `--force`, `--yes`, `--delete`, `--remove`, `--destroy`
+- **Any command with**: `--force`, `--yes`, `--delete`, `--remove`, `--destroy`.

 ### 🛡️ SAFETY MEASURES

-1. **ALWAYS PRINT the command first** - Never execute directly
+1. **ALWAYS PRINT the command first** - Never execute directly.
-2. **CONFIRM with developer** before any destructive action
+2. **CONFIRM with developer** before any destructive action.
-3. **Show preview** of what will be deleted/destroyed
+3. **Show preview** of what will be deleted/destroyed.
-4. **Provide rollback options** when possible
+4. **Provide rollback options** when possible.
-5. **Document consequences** clearly
+5. **Document consequences** clearly.

 ### 📋 DESTRUCTIVE COMMAND EXAMPLES (PRINT ONLY)